Ahmed2020Ebrahim/HowToDo/README.md

 # HowToDo

 HowToDo is a clean and minimal task management app built with Flutter.
-It helps you organize daily tasks, track progress, and stay productive—whether it’s for work, study, or personal projects.
+It helps you organize daily tasks, track progress, and stay productive whether it’s for work, study, or personal projects.

 ---